jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### READY_TO_CLOSE

-The SDK is ready to be closed/dismissed.
+The SDK is ready to be closed / dismissed.

 ### Broadcasting Actions